toji/webgpu-gltf-case-study/index.md

 In order to efficiently iterate through the render loop's data in the order prescribed above, we'll want to start tracking it differently.
 Remember, the more work we do up-front, the less we'll need to do at draw time!
 In this case that means saving our GPU data in a way that mimics our intended draw order.

-We originally tracked a big list of node transforms and meshes, but that's going to be difficult to use if we're trying to look up which transforms to use for a primitive rather than visa-versa.
+We originally tracked a big list of node transforms and meshes, but that's going to be difficult to use if we're trying to look up which transforms to use for a primitive rather than vice-versa.
 So instead we should start tracking a list of transforms to be applied on every primitive.
 Let's call those "instances" of the primitive.

 ```js
 // We don't need this map to persist into the draw loop, so we'll declare it here and pass